Last updated on November 22nd, 2023 at 04:16 pm

 For most of us, the Thanksgiving holiday is spent with family and friends, enjoying good conversation, great food, and maybe some decent football.
-But before you carve that turkey tomorrow, check out these fun Thanksgiving facts:
+But before you carve that turkey, check out these fun Thanksgiving facts:

 – According to the National Turkey Association, Americans ate 690 million pounds of turkey during Thanksgiving 2007.